A new method for measurement of the Michel parameters that describe the daughter muon polarization in the $\tau^- \to \mu^- \bar{\nu}_\mu\nu_\tau$ decay: Application in the experiments at TEXT colliders

 Using the obtained theoretical expression, we estimate a sensitivity for the Michel parameter $\xip$ measurement at the Belle~II experiment.
 Again, we use a toy Monte Carlo simulation with an overall efficiency to reconstruct the decay of interest defined as $\eta=\eta_\text{tag}\,\omega_\text{dec}\,\eta_\text{kink}\,\eta_\text{sel}$.
 Here $\eta_\text{tag}$ is the selection efficiency of the $\tau^+\tau^-$ events at B-factories; its typical value at Belle is equal to 15\%~\cite{Epifanov:2017kly}.

-The probability of the muon to decay inside CDC ($\geq10\,\text{cm}$ from the walls) and on the first turn is $\omega_\text{dec}\approx 2.8\cdot10^{-4}$.
+The probability of the muon to decay inside CDC ($\geq10\,\text{cm}$ from the walls) and on the first turn is calculated using the MC simulation to be $\omega_\text{dec}\approx 2.8\cdot10^{-4}$.
 While the outer radius of the drift chamber is larger at Belle~II, the muon boost is also larger; thus, in total, the probability to decay within kink reconstructable volume is slightly smaller than at SCTF.
 Since the kink reconstruction and selection algorithms are the same as for the SCTF, the efficiencies $\eta_\text{kink}\approx90\%$ and $\eta_\text{sel}\approx80\%$ are also supposed to be the same.

 Finally, the number of reconstructed cascades $\tau^-\to (\menn)\bar{\nu}_\mu\nu_\tau$ from the full expected Belle~II data sample is $N \approx 4.8\cdot10^5$.
 We estimate the accuracy of the Michel parameter $\xip$ measurement in the Belle~II experiment to be $\sigma_{\xip}\approx7\cdot10^{-3}$ for the separate analysis of the $\tau^+$ and $\tau^-$ decay samples.
 This result is comparable to one obtained for the SCTF.